 Driving in the United Kingdom

-It is mandatory that the sponsor and up to one dependent attend the RAF Croughton Local Conditions Briefing within 30 days from your arrival in the U.K. The briefing is held every first and third Thursday of the month as part of the newcomer briefings.
+It is mandatory that the sponsor and any dependents intending to drive attend the RAF Croughton Local Conditions Briefing within 30 days from your arrival in the U.K. The briefing is held every first and third Thursday of the month as part of the newcomer briefings.
 Arrangements can be made with the safety office to attend one of these briefings on the alternate Thursdays, please contact them on DSN: 314-236-8580 COM: 011-44-1280-708580.
 Members must complete the briefing and pass a computer based knowledge test to obtain their UK driving permit within 60 days of arrival.
 To help prepare for the test review the UK Highway Code on the UK Ministry of Transport website.

 Car insurance is very high in Great Britain, especially if you are under age 25.
-If you do not have any vehicle violations or accidents on your license while in the United States, then have your insurance company in the US write a letter stating such and you will be eligible for a considerable (up to 60%) discount on your insurance.
+If you do not have any vehicle violations or accidents on your license while in the United States, have your insurance company in the US write a letter stating such and you will be eligible for a considerable (up to 60%) discount on your insurance.
 All Civilians, Active Duty, and their dependents must acquire U.K. insurance to operate a motor vehicle in the U.K. There is a local Geico office located on RAF Lakenheath and also a local USAA insurance branch located in London.
 The contact number for the USAA International Auto Insurance is (Toll Free) 1-800-531-8722/0800 289 192 (local).
 Geico overseas insurance can be reached at (Toll Free) 1-800-248-4998/01638 533400.